tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 datagrams are often limited to less than 1500 bytes if IP fragmentation is not desired.
-In order to compensate for this limitation, each DTLS handshake message may be fragmented over several DTLS records, each of which is intended to fit in a single IP packet.
+In order to compensate for this limitation, each DTLS handshake message may be fragmented over several DTLS records, each of which is intended to fit in a single IP datagram.
 Each DTLS handshake message contains both a fragment offset and a fragment length.
 Thus, a recipient in possession of all bytes of a handshake message can reassemble the original unfragmented message.